Lacicu/git-skill-check/README1.md

 Its not a gambling if you know its a Win

 After you have pushed your answer.
-Checkout to branch chapter-2 for the skill check.
+Checkout to branch chapter-2 for the skill check